-The first Ritchey Break-Away was the ‘cross version.
+My first Ritchey was the Break-Away Cross version.

-I loved the versatility of that original bike but had two complaints: braking and cross geometry for high-speed road riding.
+I loved the versatility of that original bike but had two complaints: cantilever-brake are finicky and underwhelming when trying to slow down a steep mountain, and the cyclocross geometry was imperfect for high-speed road riding.

-This bike is set up with Campagnolo Chorus 11 speed, though I run Shimano wheels/cassettes.
-With the Campy medium rear derailleur, I can run a 32 tooth cassette in back, which is very nice thank you when grinding up steep mountains all day every day for a couple weeks straight.
+I long ago fell in love with Campagnolo, and this bike is kitted with Chorus 11 speed, though I run a Shimano cassette on the flow.
+It shifts equally well with Campy and Shimano cassettes.
+Using a “medium” rear derailleur, I can run a 32 tooth cassette in back, which is very nice thank you when grinding up steep mountains all day every day for a couple of weeks straight.

 The only other bike parts worth noting are the awesome comfortable 3T Aeronova and the awesome comfortable Ergon CF3 leaf-sping seatpost, which you may know by sight as it comes on the Canyon Endurace.
 When doing these really big cycling trips the little comfort things add up.
 These aero handlebars are the most compliant I’ve ever used and have put them on other bikes, despite the high pricetag.
 That seatpost flexes when you hit something that would otherwise bang your ass and spine.
 The 32-tooth cassette keeps the leg fresher when on multi-day big mountain adventures, or even when doing the Flanders sportif, pictured below.

 I cannot imagine ever parting with this bike.
 It does it all with no penalty worth attempting to notice.
-In fact, it’s my only road bike now for over a year.
+In fact, it’s been my only road bike now almost two years (as of June, 2020).
 Daily driver and adventure bike combined.

 They don’t make the ti/carbon version anymore, they are rare on ebay, and I’ve never even seen another ti/carbon in the wild.
 Ritchey now have a steel version, an all-carbon version, and a gravel version, both of which I have not ridden but venture to guess are great.
 I have two friends who own the all-steel versions and they love the bikes, ride them a lot, and travel to awesome places too.
 Long live the Ritchey!